Pimpin’ the Mini on a Budget

 So far the machine seems stable and the performance difference in the machine is pretty dramatic.
 At $239.32 dollars less than WestWorld quoted upgrade price of $448, the whole exercise seems to have been a success.

-1. Denis Lemire Says:
+1. Denis Lemire Avatar

 What a difference 8 months makes!
 D’Oh!
 The same memory (KVR667D2S5/1G) from the same vendor is now only $32.95.
 Basically only a third of the cost… $134 difference in price on the project eight months later… Remember folks, the price is always better on electronics shortly after I buy. 🙂

-2. Andre Mendonca Says:
+2. Andre Mendonca Avatar

 Hi Denis.